Initiatives for a Recycling-Oriented Society

 |Region||No. of sites||Water supply and demand||Water disasters||Vulnerability to water pollution|

 Efficiency of Water Utilization at Group Companies

 We created guidelines aimed at optimizing water use (implementation status checklist), and have conducted current situation surveys for efficient water utilization at all production sites inside and outside of Japan since FY2015.
 Hereafter, we will work to flesh out these guidelines through case research at each Group site, as well as other companies, and promote efforts to optimize water use at our sites.
 In this way, we are preparing against future deterioration in water supply and demand.

 Utilization of Reclaimed Water at NGK Ceramic Device (NCDK) Komaki Plant

 The production process for SAW bonded wafers, which are products of our Digital Society Business Group, consumes large quantities of water.
 So we installed a system which uses ceramic membrane filters to reclaim this water, and began using it in April 2022.
-Adoption of this system is expected to supply 16,000 m3 of reclaimed water, out of the 100,000 m3 of water used annually.
+Adoption of this system has allowed us to supply approximately 16,000 m3 of reclaimed water, out of the approximately 160,000 m3 of water used during FY2022.
 Meanwhile, we have introduced an even higher capacity system at the NCDK Fujiyoshida Plant, which uses the same process.
 So, we are promoting more efficient water use even in Japan, where water supply and demand risks are small.